xmavv/frontendMentor-time-tracking-dashboard-main/README.md

 whole page, but only the end, it was because of height: 100vh, and i did not know how to deal with it

+while hovering the "more icon" i could not change it fill in css:
+        &-more {
+            cursor: pointer;
+            fill: white;

+            @include respond($bp-medium) {
+                justify-self: end;
+            }
+        }

+idk why it was quite confusing

+so i just did it by javascript, while mouseenter i just change the img this isn't perfect cause i have a function inside function and i had to do this like this cause when i render the li elements i cannot add eventListeners outsite that function not quite optimal but...

 # Frontend Mentor - Time tracking dashboard

 ![Design preview for the Time tracking dashboard coding challenge](./design/desktop-preview.jpg)